 Where quoted market prices are available in an active market, plan assets are classified within Level 1 of the valuation hierarchy.
-Level 1 plan assets total \$46,945,000 and include cash and cash equivalents, U.S. companies, U.S. mutual funds, international mutual funds, bond mutual funds and specialty alternative funds.
+Level 1 plan assets total \$45,296,000 and include cash and cash equivalents, common and preferred stocks, mutual funds and corporate bonds and notes.
 If quoted market prices are not available, then fair values are estimated by using pricing models, quoted prices of plan assets with similar characteristics or discounted cash flows.
-Level 2 plan assets total \$15,133,000 and include U.S. Government agencies, taxable municipals and corporate bonds.
-In certain cases where Level 1 or Level 2 inputs are not available, plan assets are classified within Level 3 of the hierarchy at December 31, 2011.
+Level 2 plan assets total \$17,569,000 and include governmental agencies, taxable municipals, common collective trust investments (which are classified below as Party-in-Interest investments -- common bond fund and common equity fund) and certificates of deposit.
+In certain cases where Level 1 or Level 2 inputs are not available, plan assets are classified within Level 3 of the hierarchy at December 31, 2012.